 Subject to our Fair End User Licence Agreement

-120 lap race.
-Start with tank brimmed to 90 litre capacity.
+You have a 120 lap race and decide to start with your tank brimmed to 90 litre capacity.

 Filling to 90 litres each time needs 2 stops.